Kiama

 Source / Links: Link 1 Link 2

 A major mixed-use redevelopment in central Kiama featuring retention of a heritage building, demolition of existing structures, and construction of 82 shop-top housing units, 24 retail premises including 2 supermarkets, food and drink premises, and 344 basement car parking spaces.
-The $66 million development is currently subject to Land and Environment Court proceedings scheduled for December 2025 following mediation collapse between Level 33 and Kiama Council.
-The project aims to revitalize the largest redevelopment site in Kiama's town center.
+The approximately $66 million development by Level 33 Property Development is currently under assessment in the Land and Environment Court (proceedings scheduled for December 2025 after mediation collapse with Kiama Council).
+The project will revitalise the largest redevelopment site in Kiama's town centre.

 Springside Hill Master Planned Community